Brazilian War of Independence: Opposing forces

 The population of Colonial Brazil at the turn of the 19th century was 3.4 million.
 60% of them were free men, mostly of Portuguese descent.
-At that time slaves were not counted as free people.

 It is difficult to say how many Reinóis (those born in Portugal) lived in Brazil in 1822, since all inhabitants were subjects of Portugal.
 The majority of the population lived near the Atlantic Ocean, mainly in the provinces of Pernambuco, Bahia and Minas Gerais.
 These three regions dominated economic and political life of the colony.
 The Pernambuco region thrived by producing sugar, a crop of great value at the time.
 The southern Bahia region produced sugar, cotton, tobacco and molasses.
 It was the most densely populated and richest region.
 Further south was Rio de Janeiro, which controlled the gold and diamond production of Minas Gerais.

 The Portuguese army in Brazil consisted of professional troops and militiamen.
 All officers were appointed by the Court of Lisbon.
 In 1817, a Republican revolt broke out in Pernambuco.
 As a result, 2,000 soldiers of the "Auxiliary Division" were sent to Brazil.
 With the arrival of the troops, native officers in Brazil were not given many responsibilities.

 At the start of the war, there were about 10,000 Portuguese soldiers and units of the royal cavalry along the Atlantic coast.
 About 3,000 soldiers were later besieged in Montevideo.
 A similar number of soldiers occupied Salvador and the rest of the troops were scattered throughout Brazil.